muldjord/skyscraper/docs/SCRAPINGMODULES.md

   * `Skyscraper -p fba -s mobygames <SINGLE FILE TO SCRAPE>`
   * `Skyscraper -p fba -s mobygames --startat <FILE TO START AT> --endat <FILE TO END AT>`

+MobyGames.
+What can I say.
+If you haven't heard about this database before you've been missing out.
+It's one of the best and oldest games databases on the internet.
+You'll probably come across references to MobyGames on other sites when searching for retro games.
+There's a reason for that - it's that good.

+There's a caveat to the module as it has quite strong restrictions for the number of requests that are allowed at any given time.
+This restriction is global for the entire Skyscraper user base, which means that it might quit on you if other users are currently scraping from it.
+For this reason it has been strongly limited inside of Skyscraper by forcing a maximum number of rom scrapings per run to 25.

+Please use this module sparingly.
+And only ever use it to scrape those last few roms you can't get any data for using any of the other sources.

 #### IGDB
 * Shortname: *`igdb`*
 * Type: *Online*